 These allocations are based on the monthly core demand forecasts presented in the testimony of Rose-Marie Payan (Chapter 3).
-These core storage capacity allocations are used to
+These core storage capacity allocations are used to allocate storage costs among SoCalGas' and SDG&E's core customers.

 B.